tier4/AWSIM/docs/UserGuide/ProjectGuide/ExternalLibraries/Ros2Unity/index.md

 <!-- - TODO: *Service Server* -  -->
 <!-- - TODO: *Service Client* - -->

-The *SimulatorROS2Node* implementation, thanks to the use of `R2FU`, allows you to add communication via *ROS2* to any Unity component.For example, we can receive control commands from any other *ROS2* node and publish the current state of *Ego*, such as its position in the environment.
+The *SimulatorROS2Node* implementation, thanks to the use of `R2FU`, allows you to add communication via *ROS2* to any Unity component.
+For example, we can receive control commands from any other *ROS2* node and publish the current state of *Ego*, such as its position in the environment.

-!!! tip
+!!! tip "Simulation time"
     If you want to use system time (*ROS2* time) instead of *Unity* time, use `ROS2TimeSource` instead of `UnityTimeSource` in the `SimulatorROS2Node` class.
 ## Package structure